yucodev/archie_bot/README.md

 ### Contact us
 If you have any doubt, info, any question or something you have to tell us, don't hesitate in contact us.
 You can do it via e-mail (cibathleticsdev@gmail.com) or website.
 ### Our discord server
-Join the official **Cybernetic Athletics Developers** discord server! https://discord.gg/TS583KK
+Join the official **Cybernetic Athletics Developers** discord server an chat with Archie! https://discord.gg/TS583KK
 ### License
 This bot is licensed under the BSD 3-Clause License.
 Please, read the conditions in LICENSE file (https://github.com/cibathleticsdev/archie_bot/blob/master/LICENSE)
 ### Bot version